 - Get packing materials: Shop from Home Depot, online.
 Get suitcases.

-- Non-essential items go first: Begin by packing your occasionally or unused storage spaces, garage, closets, and so on.
+- Non-essential items go first: Begin by packing your occasional or unused storage spaces, garage, closets, and so on.
 The kitchen often gets packed last.

 - Label your boxes: With the name of each content in the box and the room, make sure you label each them.
 This will make sure your boxes are well organized in the appropriate rooms when they get to your new home.

-- Keep non-essentials in the garage: Convert your garage space into a place where you keep items that don’t have a major room that they belong to.
+- Keep non-essentials in the garage: Convert your garage space into a place where you keep items that don’t have a major room where they belong to.